EmilStenstrom/mybgg/README.md

       Forking a project is pretty much copying it to your own GitHub account.
 On the top of this page, to the right, is a button called Fork.
 Click it and accept all the defaults.
 You now have a copy of this project you can make changes to.
    </details>

 2. **Update the config.json-file** with your account details for Boardgamegeek and Algolia.
-Commit this file to your forked repository.
+Commit and push this file to your forked repository.
    <details>
       <summary>Details</summary>